facebook/create-react-app/docusaurus/docs/getting-started.md

 ### Get Started Immediately

-You **don’t** need to install or configure tools like Webpack or Babel.
+You **don’t** need to install or configure tools like webpack or Babel.
 They are preconfigured and hidden so that you can focus on the code.

 Create a project, and you’re good to go.